 Designing a tool to help Airstream customers choose the right model camper.

-I noticed there were many Airstreams for used sale in 2020 and new sales were at an all time record.
+In 2020, I noticed there were many Airstreams for sale on the secondary market while new sales were at an all time record high.
 I suspected customers were not happy with their camper and wanted to learn more about the problem to see if there was an issue that user experience design could help solve.

 My role: Independent Product Designer